-NHS Digital Data Collection from the PCN
+NHS Digital Data Collection from the Practice

 The NHS needs data about the patients it treats to plan and deliver its services and to ensure that care and treatment provided is safe and effective.
-The General PCN Data for Planning and Research data collection will help the NHS to improve health and care services for everyone by collecting patient data that can be used to do this.
+The General Practice Data for Planning and Research data collection will help the NHS to improve health and care services for everyone by collecting patient data that can be used to do this.
 For example patient data can help the NHS to:

-- Monitor the long-term safety and effectiveness of care - Plan how to deliver better health and care services - Prevent the spread of infectious diseases - Identify new treatments and medicines through health research
+- monitor the long-term safety and effectiveness of care - plan how to deliver better health and care services - prevent the spread of infectious diseases - identify new treatments and medicines through health research

-PCNs already share patient data for these purposes, but this new data collection will be more efficient and effective.
+GP practices already share patient data for these purposes, but this new data collection will be more efficient and effective.